bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 So that's included in the proof of work as well.
 And we have to, once again, go back, make sure you said the right thing.
 That's in the proof of work, and that's where you got to.
-We need to make reject duplicate work, because you could be working on the same thing and tell me that this is a share that's valid twice.
+We need to reject duplicate work, because you could be working on the same thing and tell me that this is a share that's valid twice.
 So all of that has to be tracked for the entire scope of the block for you, for that same previous block.
 It's heavy.
 It's a heavy thing that needs to be done.